Ahem...sorry about that. I'm prone to be flippant.

-To elaborate: I have a serious job in finance (no, I'm not an apologist for all the damage caused by certain people in this industry) and for the most part, consider myself an adult.
+To elaborate: I'm currently working at a large publishing company and for the most part, consider myself an adult.
 However, I feel that my sense of humor and creativity are also a huge part of my life, and that keeps me connected to who I was when I was younger, and who I will always be.

 My job is mostly nine-to-five, leaving me time to pursue interests outside of work.
 I keep busy.
-I play bass in three bands, one of which is actively playing shows around Brooklyn and Manhattan.
-That band is indie rock; I also do back-up vocals.
-While bass playing is my primary musical trade, I sometimes play acoustic and electric guitars.
+I play bass (hopefully will be playing shows soon after an album release this fall), but sometimes I play acoustic and electric guitars.
 I'm also writing music for other projects.

 I'm more than a casual nerd with some things, but I wouldn't call myself hardcore.
 I enjoy a video game here and there and get excited if any of my friends hosts a board game night.
 My social activities have a healthy amount of variety -- not just nerdy pursuits.
 If you think I'm not interested in something that you enjoy, try me.
 I'd love to give it a shot (as long as it doesn't involve violent crime, nationalism, clowns, or Larry The Cable Guy).